 Thomas joined Watsi on April 3rd, 2015.
-Eight years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation traveled 8,800 miles to support Oy, a 65-year-old grandmother from Cambodia, to fund cataract surgery to improve her vision.
+Nine years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thomas' most recent donation traveled 8,700 miles to support Elisante, a 16-year-old boy from Tanzania, to fund corrective leg surgery so he can play football.

 Oy is a 65 year-old grandmother from Cambodia.
 She has three sons, two daughters and eleven grandchildren to keep her busy.
 Currently, she lives with her husband and a few of her grandchildren, as some of her children work far from home.
 She shared that she does not have much free time, but when she does, she likes to go to the pagoda in her village.
 Two years ago, Oy developed a cataract in her left eye, causing her blurry vision and sensitivity to light.
 She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
 When Oy learned about our medical partner, Children's Surgical Centre, she traveled for four and half hours seeking treatment.
 On January 9th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
 Now, she needs help raising $253 to fund her procedure and care.
 Oy shared, "I hope my vision improves and I can do housework, take care of my grandchildren and get around easily by myself."